 With just a few minutes of reading you can learn about the planning assistance JTE can provide.
 However, first you need the appropriate JTE Scorecard.
-There is one for every program, Cub Scout packs, Scouts BSA troops, Varsity Scout teams, Venturing crews and Sea Scout ships.
-You will find all the scorecards on the Journey to Excellence Resources web page which you can access from My.Scouting.org (Menu-Legacy Web Tools-Journey to Excellence Resources).
-The scorecards are located in a section titled "Scorecards".
-Select the appropriate year, 2019 or beyond, and a list of available scorecards will appear.
+There is one for every program, Cub Scout packs, Scout, BSA troops, Varsity Scout teams, Venturing crews and Sea Scout ships.
+You will find all the scorecards on the Journey to Excellence Resources web page which you can access from My.Scouting.org (Menu-BSA Web Links-Journey to Excellence Resources).
+Scroll to the bottom and you will find the scorecards in a section titled "Scorecards".
+Select the appropriate year, 2021, and a list of available scorecards will appear.
 Select the one you want, the Troop Scorecard.
 The scorecard will appear and can be downloaded as a PDF.
 One is on pages 3 and 4 of this guidebook.
 You should be able to get additional copies from your unit commissioner, pick one up at roundtable, at the council office or from your district executive.
 One is included in the unit recharter package.
 The troop will need one long before recharter time if it is going to be used to help create the troop annual plan.